Key Takeaways

 -

-- Use tick prevention products on pets, such as collars or topical treatments.
+Protect Your Pets: Use tick prevention products like collars or topical treatments for pets.

-- Check pets and humans for ticks after outdoor activities in sunny areas.
+Check After Exposure: Always check both pets and people for ticks after being in sunny or grassy areas.